Data Products » Restricted Data » Application Overview » Part II

 Note: If you are requesting data sets with detailed geography or provider variables, you should include a brief description of why you need them.

-Restricted Data Protection Plan Checklist:The checklist provides HRS with an overview of the computing environment in which your research will be conducted.
+Restricted Data Security Plan Checklist:The checklist provides HRS with an overview of the computing environment in which your research will be conducted.
 It will be used in conjunction with the documents described above to determine if your application can be approved by the Data Confidentiality Committee.
 This document must be signed by you and an IT department representative

 If your computing environment does not match the checklist requirements, you must include a document that provides justification for each difference.
 Areas of special concern are: